outofjungle/chef-vault-solo/README.md

 ## Usage

-Install `chef-vault-sol0` gem and require the `chef-vault/patch` to patch the chef-vault behavior.
+Install `chef-vault-solo` gem and require the `chef-vault/patch` to patch the chef-vault behavior.

     chef_gem 'chef-vault-solo'
     require 'chef-vault/patch'